elsewhencode/project-guidelines/README.md

     _Why:_
     > You can use --autosquash to squash all your commits to a single commit.
 Nobody wants many commits for a single feature in develop branch. [read more...](https://robots.thoughtbot.com/autosquashing-git-commits)

-* If you don’t have conflict skip this step.
+* If you don’t have conflicts, skip this step.
 If you have conflicts, [resolve them](https://help.github.com/articles/resolving-a-merge-conflict-using-the-command-line/)  and continue rebase.
     ```sh
     git add <file1> <file2> ...
     git rebase --continue